thotheod/thotheod.github.io/_posts/2024-02-27-aoai-python-jupyter.markdown

 ## Use OpenAI API

 Let's explore now how we can call directly the Azure OpenAI APIs with Python, from a notebook.
-As we have said one of the nice things the Jupyter notebooks have, is that you can mix "areas" with markdown and Python snippets.
+As we have said one of the nice things the Jupyter Notebooks have, is that you can mix "areas" with markdown and Python snippets.

 ### Load the .env environment variable values